CarrCode/radio_decode/README.md

 - `Where are emergency services going?
 Patterns?`
 - `Is there a need for data redundancy using STT and NLP in the case that other cataloging methods fail?
 During widespread power outages this become doubly important.`
 - `Are the radio calls being converted to human-readable spreadsheets of data for lay people to analyze on common laptops or phones?`
-- `How quickly is strategy playing out across multiple precincts?
-Do they have this data?`
+- `How quickly is strategy playing out across multiple districts?
+Do they have they all have combined data?`